sa1ntslovur/freshify/training-guide.md

 | !reset | Reset your avatar. | No rank required |
 | :shutdown | Shutdown the current server. | Store Manager+/Host |
 | :ban/:unban | Server ban someone from the Training Center. | Store Manager+ |

+## Admin: Hiding Commands
+{: .text-green-200 }

+To hide commands, simply add /e before typing your command in the chat bar, or use the command bar by pressing ' on your keyboard.
+For instance:
+> */e :m Hello!*

 ## Host Script: Starting